MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [action]
 >
-> In `ItemDetailedViewController.swift`, fix the “Initializer for conditional binding must have Optional type, not ‘Loanee’…” error in the `updateUI` function by replacing the optional binding block `(if let loanee...)` with these three lines of code:
+> In `ItemDetailedViewController.swift`, fix the `Initializer for conditional binding must have Optional type, not ‘Loanee’…` error in the `updateUI` function by replacing the optional binding block `(if let loanee...)` with these three lines of code:
 >
 ```swift
 let loanee = item.loanee